The current ice age

 wasteland.

-If humans can successfully heat up the planet - and perhaps totally melt the
+If humans can successfully heat up the planet - and perhaps totally

-might successfully end the current ice age.
+- and we might successfully end the current ice age.

 Ice age causes